travel-hub-org/golf-contact/README.md

-# Go-Kart Racing - Contact Page
+# Golf - Contact Page
-This repository contains the Contact page of the Go-Kart racing organization website.
+This repository contains the Contact page of the Tyrifjord Golfklubb website.
-It includes a contact form, track location details, and sponsorship/partnership information.
+It includes a contact form, golf course location details, membership inquiries, and sponsorship/partnership information.